SoftBank's damage from Uber, WeWork could exceed $5 billion | The Japan Times

 In an interview with the Nikkei Business magazine, Son said he is unhappy with how far short his accomplishments to date have fallen of his goals.

 “The results still have a long way to go and that makes me embarrassed and impatient,” Son said.
 “I used to envy the scale of the markets in the U.S. and China, but now you see red-hot growth companies coming out of small markets like in Southeast Asia.
-There is just no excuse for entrepreneurs in Japan, myself included.
-It only just began and I feel there is tremendous potential there.”
+There is just no excuse for entrepreneurs in Japan, myself included.”

 IN FIVE EASY PIECES WITH TAKE 5